Animal / Plant

 For the genomic DNA samples you will provide:

-3. DNA amount: library preparation starts from at least 10μg, the more the better
+3. DNA amount: library preparation starts from at least 2.5μg, the greater the amount the better

 Recommended Data Amount: